-HTC is developing new virtual reality products at different price points and a new Vive virtual reality headset.
+HTC is developing new virtual reality products at different price points plus a new Vive virtual reality headset, the company has confirmed to TechRadar.

-Though some of HTC’s partnerships in these areas may not be public right now, Metis said this evening that HTC has “significant enterprise companies using VR today.”
+Though some of HTC’s partnerships in these areas may not be public right now, Metis said at Demo Day that HTC has “significant enterprise companies using VR today.”

 “It’s already the case that Vive is the tool of choice because it’s the highest end, the most immersive experience,” he said.
 “We’ll continue to innovate.
 The road map is not at all static.
 You’ll see it broaden out and more use cases [emerge].”

-Metis responded by saying the Vive is the “most immersive, high-end product in the market,” one with “huge strengths and benefits” for fields like medicine and education, but added HTC isn’t finished innovating.
+Metis responded by saying that Vive is the “most immersive, high-end product in the market,” one with “huge strengths and benefits” for fields like medicine and education, but added HTC isn’t finished innovating.

 “We’ll also always try to address other market segments as well,” Metis said.
 “Expect new offerings from us over time.
 We’re an entrepreneurial company.
 Don’t view us as static.
 We’ll only enter a segment when we can offer the most immersive and considered experience. “

-“We’ll enter different segments at different price points,” he said.
+“We’ll enter different segments at different price points,” he continued.
 “We’ll satisfy the high-end and different price points.
 Expect more information to come.”

-Metis didn’t offer details on what kind of virtual reality products HTC is developing, including whether they are new headsets.
-He also didn’t elaborate whether the form of the new Vive in development is the HTC Vive 2.
+Metis didn’t offer details on what kind of virtual reality products HTC is developing, including whether these are new headsets.
+He also didn’t elaborate whether the new Vive in development is the HTC Vive 2.

 One new Vive headset we already know about is a wireless standalone headset that will run on the Google Daydream VR platform.
 The headset, which doesn’t need a PC, phone or cable to connect to another device, will launch later this year.